dylanwh/pbddns/README.md

 This command will update the `yourdomain.com` record on Porkbun to reflect the public IP address of the `eth0` interface.
-The `--ping` option verifies the credentials with Porkbun’s API.
+The `--ping` option verifies the credentials with Porkbun's API.

-If you have multiple interfaces, you can specify them with multiple `-i’ arguments:
+If you have multiple interfaces, you can specify them with multiple `-i' arguments:

 ```bash
 ./pbddns -d yourdomain.com -i eth0=first -i eth1=second --ping